An official website of the United States government

 OCTOBER 1953 - The Secretary of Defense directed The Armed Forces Special Weapons Project (AFSWP) (AFSWP) to maintain “a centralized system of reporting and accounting to ensure the current status and location” of nuclear weapons.
 This critical function continues to the present day.

 The AFSWP was re-designated as the Defense Atomic Support Agency (DASA) in 1959 following an expansion of responsibilities.
-DASA received the majority of the Department’s nuclear effects research and testing funds, and as new technologies were explored, the Agency assumed increased roles and missions relevant to the modernization of the U.S. capabilities.
+DASA received the majority of the Department’s nuclear effects research and testing funds, and as new technologies were explored, the agency assumed increased roles and missions relevant to the modernization of the U.S. capabilities.
 DASA was also responsible for coordinating responses to nuclear accidents.

 Image of DASA